seapear/AffinityOnLinux/Guides/Rum/Guide.md

-# How to Set Up Wine for Affinity using Rum
+# Set Up Wine for Affinity Apps Using Rum

 ## Preface